Modern Languages & Joint Schools

 The Oxford course in Modern Languages (including joint schools) balances the study of literature with the study of language; each constitutes half of the course.

 In the second and final year, there is considerable room for individual choice of authors and topics.
 Literature options are taught in groups of 1-3 by a specialist in the subject who may or may not be a member of Lincoln.
 Language teaching is usually conducted in groups of between 2 and 10.
-Students also attend university lecture courses on the literary subjects they have chosen.
+Students also attend university lecture courses on the literary and linguistic subjects they have chosen.

 The third year abroad is spent in a country or countries where the chosen language/s is/are spoken, sometimes as a teaching assistants in schools, sometimes as a student at a university, or else in another capacity as agreed by the student and tutor.